centurianii/sqlite_utils/README.md

 # sqlite_utils
 Some SQLite database utilities in php.
 --------------------------------------
+We'll try to analyze a SQLite database file.

 1. **Boolean return**: Let's check if a given file is SQLite: